Buyer , User , Startups , Scaleups — 09.16.2022

 At Innovatemap, we are product people.
 We are experts in digital product marketing, research, branding, and design, so we are naturally marketing people, too.
 Innovatemap is a digital product agency which means we come to the table with a number of skills offered individually by other people and businesses, like freelancers, consultants, marketing agencies and development firms.

 In countless conversations with prospects, we tout our ability to bring products to life.
 Often, that ability is something the people we are talking to understand, appreciate and are looking for, because they’re digital product makers themselves.
 But we also talk to people who haven’t moved past the ideation phase.
 In some cases, these are first-time entrepreneurs moving into unfamiliar territory.
 We know our ability to understand digital products sets us apart from other potential partners.
 But why is product expertise so important?

-Today Sara Napierkowski, Innovatemap Senior Growth & Operations Manager, shares what it means to “get product,” and why that skill-set is so important for innovators looking to achieve product-led growth.
+Sara Napierkowski (Principal, Client Success) shares what it means to “get product,” and why that skill-set is so important for innovators looking to achieve product-led growth.
 As the person who is generally the first point of contact for prospects, Sara is able to convey our collective product knowledge and its importance to serial entrepreneurs and first-timers alike.

 When you hear someone say they, “get product,” what does that mean to you?

 “Getting product” means valuing or having product expertise, or appreciating the skills needed to deliver a well thought-out, business outcome-driven, user-informed product expertise.
 A strong product function or representation can be a huge differentiator for a business, and someone who understands product would know that right away.
 They may also have knowledge of or curiosity about product-led growth.